christinali1017/Algorithm/README.md

 ### 156 Binary Tree Upside Down

-> Given a binary tree where all the right nodes are either leaf nodes with a sibling (a left node that shares th> e same parent node) or empty, flip it upside down and turn it into a tree where the original right nodes turned into left leaf nodes.
+> Given a binary tree where all the right nodes are either leaf nodes with a sibling (a left node that shares a same parent node) or empty, flip it upside down and turn it into a tree where the original right nodes turned into left leaf nodes.
 Return the new root.

 <pre>
 For example: